-There are 22 000 registered physiotherapists in Australia.
-Of these, 800 have attained the highly regarded title of APA Musculoskeletal Physiotherapist.
+Musculoskeletal Physiotherapists pride themselves to be at the forefront of evidence-based practice.
+There are over 22 000 registered physiotherapists in Australia.
+Of these, around 800 have attained the highly regarded title of APA Musculoskeletal Physiotherapist.
 The Australian Physiotherapy Association (APA) is the peak representative body of the profession.
 They regard Musculoskeletal Physiotherapists as “world-leaders in the diagnosis, treatment and prevention of muscle and joint problems, especially low back and neck pain.”

 To be awarded this title, physiotherapists need to pass a series of examinations.
 Typically, they would have attained post-graduate qualifications in the form of a Masters Degree.
 This is one of the oldest titles awarded by the APA, and has been around for over 30 years.
 They were previously known as Manipulative Physiotherapists.